Introduction / History

 The Pawari were one of many tribes that were evicted from their homes and forced to relocate when construction of the Sardar Saravor Dam (the "Narmada Project") began in 1989.
 Many moved to cities in Gujarat's Northern Dhule district.
 Others still live in villages that lie in the submergence zones of the Bhopal district (the area of the future irrigation canal).

-The dam, which is one-fifth complete, will create the world's largest irrigation canal.
+The dam will create the world's largest irrigation canal.
 At the same time, it will flood some 320,000 Indians out of their homes and deprive hundreds of thousands more of their livelihoods.
 Most have refused to leave their homes, successfully stalling work on the dam.
 Many others were forced to leave, but returned after three years because they were unable to make a living in the new regions.
 They now live with the threat that their crops, their homes, and the land that has belonged to them for centuries, will all be swallowed up by the new canal.
 The promised resettlement plans are still incomplete and lacking funds.

 What are their lives like?